 - 12.29 Gone with the Wine

 - 12.36 Travel Melodies

 - 12.37 Consistently Curious

-Please note that other than being categorized the blogs are displayed in complete random order.
+Please note that other than being categorized the blogs are displayed in completely random order.
 They are not ranked or rated in any way.

 FULL-TIME OR LONG TERM FAMILY TRAVEL

 Four Packs Travel was born from the want to spend more time with our kids, Ollie and Milla, and a desire to travel the world!
 Together we have traveled to over forty countries on a budget in just over two years and with only a carry on backpack each.
 From Asia and India, Europe and North America, we have aimed to give our children an amazing experience outside of the classroom while sharing in the beautiful cultures around us.
 We share our experience, guides, tips, and advice, join us!

 Jason and Keiko left their desk jobs in Tokyo in 2013.
 Then they pulled their kids out of school and started slow-traveling together.
 So far, they’ve lived in Japan, Taiwan, Thailand, Malaysia, Spain, and Mexico.
 They enjoy planting themselves in one place for months (or years) while exploring the region surrounding it.
 Education is an important component of their travels, and they’ve found value in homeschooling, unschooling, and putting their kids in local schools.
 On the Epic Education Radio Podcast, Jason talks to other family travelers about their tips and experiences.